Ethics and Artificial Intelligence (AI)

 Presenters

-Dr. Rob Froehlich, Ed.D., LPC, CRC
+Rob Froehlich, Ed.D., LPC, CRC

-Nichole Tichy, MA, CRC
+Nichole Tichy, Ph.D, CRC

 The contents of this presentation were developed with support from the Center for Innovative Training in Vocational Rehabilitation (CIT-VR) funded by (CFDA: 84.263C) through the U.S. Department of Education, Office of Special Education and Rehabilitative Services (OSERS), Rehabilitation Services Administration (RSA).